¿Qué llevas en la mochila? |

 - Linterna (torchlight).
 It will be useful if you are planning to start walking before sunrise.
 If you are using it inside your albergue dorm, please be thoughtful of the people who are still sleeping.
 Nobody likes light flashing in their eyes at 5 am!
 A headlamp is probably the most convenient type to use, as your hands will be free to do whatever you need to do.

 - Imperdibles (safety pins).
-They can have several uses, but they are great to “hang” your wet clothes from your mochila and let them dry while you walk.
+They can have several uses, one of them being to “hang” your wet clothes from your mochila and let them dry while you walk.

 And that’s it for today!
 For next week I’m hoping to get some help from experienced pilgrims.
 I’d love to get their recommendations.
 So, if you are reading this and you have already done the Camino, I’d love to hear from you.